 ... that Sporting's main claque (fan group) is called Juventude Leonina ('Lion Youth'), or Juve Leo for short?

-... that Sporting Braga are nicknamed 'Os Arsenalistas' because of their shirts - red with white sleeves?
+... that one of Sporting Braga’s nicknames is 'Os Arsenalistas' because of their shirts - red with white sleeves?

 ... that Eusébio played 715 games for Benfica?

 ... that the nickname of Boavista is As Panteras ('The Panthers')?
 They are also sometimes called Os Axadrezados ('The Chequereds') because of their chequered shirts.

 ... that the southernmost club in the Liga (2019/20) is Marítimo ... from the island of Madeira?

 ... that the westernmost club in the Liga (2019/20) is Santa Clara ... from the Azores archipelago.